First Lunar Outpost: Launch vehicle

 A nuclear powered variant of the third stage was also considered.
 It would use two 222.5 KN-thrust engines and would have reduced the size and weight of both the lunar injection stage and the rest of the launch vehicle.
 The baseline study used the chemical engines instead due to the fact that they would cost $2 billion less to develop.
 The nuclear option would be developed later on to support crewed mars missions.
 Both Boeing's SEI contractor studies and the Stafford Synthesis report recommended that NASA invest in nuclear propulsion technology.
 NASA's Lewis Research Center established a Nuclear Systems Office to develop and test a fully functional engine by 2005.
 This along with the military's Timberwind project revived the U.S. nuclear propulsion program for the first time since NERVA's cancellation in the 1970s.

 Lander

 The landing vehicle was designed to be as simple and easy to operate as possible.
-It would weigh 93,526 kg (103 tons) and be powered by four RL-10 engines.
+It would weigh 93,526 kg (103 tons) and be powered by four RL10 engines.
 When fully deployed its landing legs would stretch to 18.8 meters wide and would stand 14.1 meters tall.
 Each FLO crewed flight would only require one launch and one vehicle.
 The Comet would send the lander on a trajectory to the lunar surface where it would then use its engines to brake and land.
 From the surface, the ascent vehicle would carry the crew capsule directly back to Earth.
 This was similar to the early Apollo direct ascent.